Moments of Higher Logarithmic Derivatives and Exceptional Zeros in Cyclotomic Fields: Moments of higher derivatives

-We now prove the following lemma, which is a generalization of 4.2.2 and 4.2.3 of \cite{ihara2} \begin{lm} For $x > 1$, let $g(x,n)$ be any real-valued function and let $g_\chi(x) = \sum_{n \leq x} g(x, n) \chi(n) $.
-For $k \geq 1$ define and for $k=0$ define $\lambda^{(0)} (j, x) = 1$ for $j=1$, and $0$ for $j>1$.
+We now prove the following lemma, which is a generalization of 4.2.2 and 4.2.3 of \cite{ihara2}. \begin{lm} For $x > 1$, let $g(x,n)$ be any real-valued function and let $g_\chi(x) = \sum_{n \leq x} g(x, n) \chi(n) $.
+For $k \geq 1$, define and for $k=0$ define $\lambda^{(0)} (j, x) = 1$ for $j=1$, and $0$ for $j>1$.
 Then we have

-(Recall that $m$ here is a prime number; $a, b$ nonnegative integers, and $X_m^{\star} = X_m \setminus \{ \chi_0\}$.) \end{lm} \begin{proof} This is a direct consequence of the orthogonality relations of Dirichlet characters.
-In particular, a typical term of the sum in the left hand side of (\ref{orthorel}) looks like When summed over all $\chi$, it has a nonzero contribution only when $(n_1 \cdots n_a) \equiv (m_1 \cdots m_b) $ (mod $m$) and hence we have our result. \end{proof} \begin{pr} For each pair $(a,b)$ of non-negative integers, $r \geq 0$ and for $x \geq m$, we have
+(Recall that $m$ here is a prime number, $a$ and $b$ are non-negative integers, and $X_m^{\star} = X_m \setminus \{ \chi_0\}$.) \end{lm} \begin{proof} This is a direct consequence of the orthogonality relations of Dirichlet characters.
+In particular, a typical term of the sum on the left-hand side of (\ref{orthorel}) looks like When this is summed over all $\chi$, it has a nonzero contribution only when $(n_1 \cdots n_a) \equiv (m_1 \cdots m_b) $ (modulo $m$) and hence we have our result. \end{proof} \begin{pr} For each pair $(a,b)$ of non-negative integers, each $r \geq 0$, and each $x \geq m$, we have

 \end{pr} \begin{proof} Applying Lemma \ref{genOrtho} with $g(x,n) = \frac{1}{(x-1)} \left( \frac{x}{n} - 1 \right) \Lambda(n) (\log n)^r $ we get,

 where Let us write